 Air Force says it needs $4.9 billion in disaster relief

-WASHINGTON – The Air Force says it will need nearly $5 billion over the next two years to rebuild a Florida base heavily damaged by Hurricane Michael last fall and repair a base in Nebraska struck by flooding this month.
+WASHINGTON – The Air Force says it will need nearly $5 billion over the next three years to rebuild a Florida base heavily damaged by Hurricane Michael last fall and repair a base in Nebraska struck by flooding this month.

 The estimate was disclosed Wednesday by Air Force Secretary Heather Wilson.

-Note: This story has been corrected to show the funding is needed over the next three, not two, years.